 Garlic Dip

-(May be present: Eggs, Fish, Milk, Almond, Wheat, Gluten, Soy, Sesame)
+(Contains: Eggs, Fish, Milk, Almond, Wheat, Gluten, Soy, Sesame, May contain traces of allergens; )

 350 g